 Many workshop participants noted that objective markers are needed to demonstrate clinical efficacy of pain medications in development.
-Currently, the most commonly used pain assessment measures are subjective visual analog and numerical pain rating scales, said Tor Wager, director of the Cognitive and Affective Neuroscience Laboratory at the University of Colorado Boulder
+Currently, the most commonly used pain assessment measures are subjective visual analog and numerical pain rating scales, said Tor Wager.

-Although these tools are important tools, he said they are influenced by many factors beyond nociception, such as prior beliefs and experiences, emotional reactions, the reporting context, and cultural factors.
+Although these tools are important, he said they are influenced by many factors beyond nociception, such as prior beliefs and experiences, emotional reactions, the reporting context, and cultural factors.
 These factors thus can have a substantial impact on clinical trials and treatment, said Wager.
 For example, in a trial of a dopaminergic-promoting gene therapy approach for Parkinson's disease, the trial failed because patients receiving the placebo improved to the same degree as those receiving the active drug (Olanow et al., 2015), which may be due in part to the subjective nature of the outcome assessment.
 Indeed, said Wager, placebo response in clinical trials has been increasing over the years while drug effects have not increased in magnitude, shrinking the drug-placebo difference and making it more difficult to get drugs to market (Tuttle et al., 2015).